-Game Change Technology Conference for Dorset’s Agri –Tech – Friday 19th May 2017
+Game Changing Technology Conference for Dorset’s Agri –Tech – Friday 19th May 2017

 Kingston Maurward College and Dorset County Council supported by the Dorset LEP are hosting a major conference at the College about Game Changing Technology for Dorset Agriculture.